-There is currently no cure, but effective treatment can slow down or stop the progression of the condition and prevent complications.
-Treatments work best when a person starts taking them early in the disease progression.
+There is currently no cure for RA.
+However, effective treatment can slow down or stop the condition’s progression and help prevent complications.
+Treatments work best when a person starts them early in the disease progression.

 In this article, we look at how RA may affect a person’s lifespan.

-Yet in many cases, people with RA have the same life expectancy as people without it, especially when the symptoms are well controlled.
+However, with the correct management, many people with RA can have the same life expectancy as those without it.

 RA causes inflammation throughout the body that, over time, can damage organ tissues.
 Having RA-related complications can affect a person’s lifespan.